Welcome to today's edition of the Rush 24-7 podcast.

 This is amazing.

-Thomas Sowell is out with a piece today, a column, National Review Online, and he takes note of the Romney criticism of Gingrich, not happy with it at all, uh, describes it as wild distortions and lies about,
+Thomas Sowell is out with a piece today, a column, National Review online, and he takes note of the Romney criticism of Gingrich, not happy with it at all,

-for example, why Newt uh incorrectly being said was run out of the house in disgrace and so forth when uh he was completely exonerated by the IRS and all this ethics stuff, Romney charging that he was uh so bad, so embarrassing, so devoid of ethics, that his colleagues got rid of him, that kind of stuff.
+describes it as wild distortions and lies about, for example, why Newt incorrectly being said was run out of the house in disgrace and so forth when he was completely exonerated by the IRS and all this ethics stuff, Romney charging that he was so bad, so embarrassing, so devoid of ethics, his colleagues got rid of him, that kind of stuff.

-Sowell uh makes the point.
+And Sowell makes the point.

-In addition to the effort we all are engaged in to defeat Obama, the Republican Party is hell-bent on making sure that the Tea Party, i.e.
+In addition to the effort we all are engaged in to defeat Obama, the Republican Party is hell-bent on making sure that the Tea Party, i.e., conservatives, do not conquer this party and end up controlling it or running it.

 Now, Sowell is of the belief that the real purpose of Romney's assault on Gingrich is to just take out the conservative wing of this party and defeat it and send it packing.

-It's too easy to just play the game and get close to winning now and then win sometimes, but stay close to power, however, you have to do it.
+It's too easy to just play the game and get close to winning now and then win sometimes, but stay close to power however you have to do it.

-The rhino Republicans don't want that.
+The Rhino Republicans don't want that.

-So he's the he's the target of it.
+So he's the target of it.

-That's Thomas Sowell's.
+That's Thomas Sowell's opinion.

 A lot of people hold that view.

-I know for a fact that the Republican establishment, and you know how to define them.
+I know for a fact that the Republican establishment, and you know how to define them, what would you say, Stergley, if somebody asked you, in a sentence, complex understandable here, what is, who is, and don't give me a name, the Republican establishment.

 What is it about them that makes them the establishment?

-They run Republican thought in No, it's far more specific than that.
+No, it's far more specific than that.

 The Republican establishment wants spending.

-They'll tinker with it on the margins, but they want to be inside the the entire power structure.
+They'll tinker with it on the margins, but they want to be inside the entire power structure.

-They don't want to be at odds with the power structure in New York, in Washington, in the whole Northeastern Corridor.
+They don't want to be at odds with the power structure in New York, in Washington, in the whole Northeastern corridor.

-They want to be part of it, and they're happy being a minority part of it as long as they're close to power.
+They want to be part of it, and they're happy being a minority part of it as long as they're close to power, as long as they have the respect of the people who run the overall largest.

 They want to be part of the ruling class.